Judge says Trump can hold off on affirming accuracy of FBI’s Mar-a-Lago inventory

 Cannon sided with Dearie, who required the Trump team to be more specific about what types of executive privilege he wishes to assert over the documents.

-Trump’s team must now label each document to claim whether it could be covered by attorney-client privilege, executive privilege, and which presidential records he argues are his personal property.
+Trump’s team must now label each document to claim whether it could be covered by attorney-client privilege or executive privilege, as well as which presidential records he argues are his personal property.

 But his team is not required to make those claims until shortly after the midterm elections.
 Dearie had required Trump’s team to make those claims on a rolling basis.